microsoft/Kusto-Query-Language/doc/diffpatternsplugin.md

 ---
 title: diffpatterns plugin - Azure Data Explorer
-description: This article describes diffpatterns plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the diffpatterns plugin to compare two data sets of the same structure to find the differences between the two data sets. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
-# diff patterns plugin
+# diffpatterns plugin

 Compares two data sets of the same structure and finds patterns of discrete attributes (dimensions) that characterize differences between the two data sets.
 The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 `Diffpatterns` was developed to help analyze failures (for example, by comparing failures to non-failures in a given time frame), but can potentially find differences between any two data sets of the same structure.

 > [!NOTE]
 > `diffpatterns` aims to find significant patterns (that capture portions of the data difference between the sets) and isn't meant for row-by-row differences.

 ## Syntax

 `T | evaluate diffpatterns(SplitColumn, SplitValueA, SplitValueB [, WeightColumn, Threshold, MaxDimensions, CustomWildcard, ...])`

 ## Arguments

 ### Required arguments